 Fort Nelson, 1361 km from Calgary.

-Fort Nelson is this lovely little redneck town that is famous for being the “third non-native settlement” in British Columbia.
-The town was established as a trading post in 1805 by the Northwest Fur Trading Company, and was named after Lord Horatio Nelson, a half blind, philandering, one armed British Naval captain.
+Fort Nelson is this lovely little redneck town that is famous for being the “third non-indigenous settlement” in British Columbia.
+The town was established as a trading post in 1805 by the Northwest Fur Trading Company and was named after Lord Horatio Nelson, a half-blind, philandering, one-armed British Naval captain.

 The route goes from Edmonton, Alberta to Fairbanks, Alaska and was designed to transport aircraft with supplies from the continental US to Alaska.
 The route consisted of a series of airfields 100 mi apart which allowed planes to work their way north and south.
 The route was completed a year or two before the army began building the Alaska Highway, and helped determine the path the highway took north.

 Unfortunately for me, I was sleeping up until the point where we entered a Wendy’s parking lot for lunch.
 Forgetting that there is a time change at the BC border, we were confused when we went to order lunch and were denied.
 At this point, I had no idea where I was and what time it was.